0xCooki/Hashes-Staged-Redemption/README.md

 - **Continued Deposits**: The owner or anyone else can continue to deposit ETH into the contract during the Redemption stage using the `deposit()` function or by sending ETH directly.
 These additional deposits increase the contract balance, but the `redemptionPerHash` value is fixed at the start of the Redemption stage and does not change until PostRedemption.
 This means all redemptions during Stage 2 use the same fixed rate, regardless of when additional deposits are made.
 The additional ETH will be available for distribution in the PostRedemption stage.

 **User Actions:**
+1. Set approval for the redemption contract to transfer NFTs by calling `setApprovalForAll(redemptionContractAddress, true)` on the Hashes contract
-1. Call `redeem()` function while holding eligible Hashes tokens
+2. Call `redeem()` function while holding eligible Hashes tokens
-2. The contract will:
+3. The contract will:
    - Iterate through all tokens owned by the user
    - Check each token's eligibility (tokenId < 1000 and not excluded)
+   - Transfer eligible Hashes NFTs from the user to the contract
    - Mark eligible tokens as redeemed (preventing double redemption)
    - Count the number of eligible tokens redeemed
    - Transfer ETH: `eligibleTokensCount × redemptionPerHash`